wconrad/wconrad.github.io/_posts/2014-06-03-concatenating-enumerator.markdown

 end
 {% endhighlight %}

-So there's a _lot_ that can go on in Fortran formatted I/O.
+That's just the beginning.
+So how do we go about taming it?

 # The problem